Ancilla-assisted schemes are beneficial for Gaussian state phase estimation

+The optimal measurement corresponds to a number measurement in the Fock basis that diagonalises the SLD \cite{serafini2017quantum}.
+However, even if one can diagonalise the SLD, translating that into a physical implementation is non-trivial.
+The physical measurement will likely involve a series of beam splitters, squeezers and ancillary modes, followed by photon counting and homodyne measurements.
 While the observables presented in this paper are not easily implemented in practice in the laboratory, procedures that approximate them might be possible.
 This will be analysed in future work.
 It is worth noting that the minimum phase variance for a coherent state input is $\Delta^2\varphi \geq 1/(2 \alpha^2)$, which is a factor of 2 larger than the benchmark $\Delta^2 \varphi \geq 1/\alpha^2$.
 The $ 1/(2 \alpha^2)$ precision is achievable with homodyne measurement on the mode with a strong local oscillator whose position/momentum is precisely defined.
-Note that this requires a local oscillator with infinite power (see Supplementary material).
+Note that this requires a local oscillator with infinite power (see Appendix~\ref{append_a}).